lamegaton/lamegaton.github.io/_posts/notebook/coffee/2024-04-22-50-places-to-visit-in-canada.md

 tags: [coffee, travel]
 ---

-I learned many new thing from this list, especially the Kermode bear.
+I continued to work with the code from the previous post.
+I made a list of beautiful places in Canada and learned many new things from it, especially about the Kermode bear.

 ### Algonquin Provincial Park, Ontario